AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 For example, you have web-based stitched datasets in the data lake as a result of earlier or current stitching requests.
 You can add stitched data from a call-center dataset using the Connections interface to combine that data with the web-based data.

-Eventually, Adobe will automatically migrate your request based stitched datasets to the new stitching in connections experience.
+Eventually, Adobe will migrate your request based stitched datasets to the new stitching in connections experience.